Skip to content

 One of your employees is going part-time as a reasonable adjustment.
 Do you have to enhance their pay?

-No, not unless you have already agreed to do so, or there is a policy in place allowing for enhanced pay.
-The purpose of reasonable adjustments is to allow disabled employees to be able to stay in work, it does not guarantee full pay.
+No, not unless you have already agreed to do so or a policy is in place allowing for enhanced pay.
+Reasonable adjustments allow disabled employees to stay in work; they do not guarantee full pay.

 Can you discipline a disabled employee for absences?

-If your employee’s absences are due to their disability then you might be at risk of a discrimination claim if you issue warnings.
-You must be able to show that any disciplinary sanctions are “objectively justified”, taking into account the frequency and duration of absences and earlier sanctions.
+If your employee’s absences are due to their disability, then you might be at risk of a discrimination claim if you issue warnings.
+You must be able to show that any disciplinary sanctions are “objectively justified,” considering the frequency and duration of absences and earlier sanctions.
 Any employer wishing to discipline disabled employees for issues relating to their sickness should seek legal advice.

 Martin Searle Solicitors, 9 Marlborough Place, Brighton, BN1 1UB